 For requirements and more information about these programs, visit the course catalog.

 The business of arts and entertainment is international, spanning diverse people, cultures, ideas and countries.
 The International Arts Management BA prepares you for a career in the global workplace.
 You’ll have the opportunity to learn how economic, political, social, legal and cultural policy drives arts management worldwide.
+In the past, students traveled and studied at universities in England, Ireland, Australia, China and Germany.

 Businesses, nonprofits and the arts need great communicators to win new audiences.
-That’s the focus of Columbia’s digitally focused Marketing BA.
+That’s the focus of Columbia’s digitally-focused Marketing BA.
 Leading Chicago-based marketing professionals teach our courses, where you’ll cross-train in a variety of communication and business disciplines to prepare you for top internships and attractive careers.

 Digital and social-media technology are transforming how we organize, communicate and manage media.
 Smart phones, tablets, gaming platforms and social networks shape our experience of entertainment and information that was previously only available via television, radio, film and print.
 The Media Management program equips you for business careers managing traditional, digital and social media entities reaching both niche markets and mass audiences.